 103- A sunny flower

 Karine Dubreuil Sereni, the perfumer who created the 103, is sunny and radiant just like the notes of the tiare flower!
-It is THE feel good perfume, the one that smells of vacation!
-For her, "to be Bon Parfumeur means managing to keep your child's soul, your spontaneity and your creativity" = then you've won!
+It is THE feel good perfume, it smells like vacation!
+For her, "to be Bon Parfumeur means managing to keep your childlike soul, your spontaneity and your creativity" = then you've won!

 104- A green hyacinth